anpaul7/nuodb-operator/README.md

 done
 ```

-#### Install the Kubernetes Web UI Dashboard when using AKS, EKS, and Open Source Kubernetes
+#### Install the Kubernetes Web UI Dashboard

-Follow the instruction in the Kubernetes [documentation](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard).
+Red Hat OpenShift, Google GKE and GKE/Anthos offer a built-in Web UI Kubernetes Dashboard and Workload Manager.
+For other Kubernetes distributions we recommend installing the open source Kubernetes Web UI Dashboard to easily manage and monitor your Kubernetes deployments.
+To install, follow the instruction in the Kubernetes [documentation](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard).

 ## Deploy the NuoDB Database